softwareconstruction240/softwareconstruction/instruction/console-ui/console-ui.md

 ## Demonstration code

 The following demonstration code uses escape sequences to draw a tic tac toe board.
 This is similar to the concepts you will need in order to implement the rendering of the chess board.
-The `EscapeSequences.java` file contains may standard codes that you might find useful in your programming.
+The `EscapeSequences.java` file contains many standard codes that you might find useful in your programming.

 ![tic tac toe](tictactoe.png)